Table of contents

 A variation of the donation model, only in this case, investors receive a predetermined reward.
 The reward can be anything from a mention on a blog to a finished product.
 Investors invest and get a stake in the business or at least a financial return on their investment.
 Reward-based is a good model for commercial initiatives.

 This item directly means an investment in the shares of a commercial enterprise.
 That is, users who made a contribution equal to or greater than the value of one share become a shareholder of the enterprise (owner of securities).
 This approach gives the user the opportunity to make a profit if the company is successful.
 In addition, it is possible to trade your own stocks.

-The essence of this type is loans.
-Users lend money to the project at a certain percentage.
-And it is this percentage that will be the investor’s profit.
+This type is essentially loans.
+Users lend money to the project at a certain percentage, and this percentage will be the investor’s profit.

 - Commission for the amount raised

 The profitability of the platform depends on the amount collected by the startup.
 The platform receives money only if the crowdfunding fee is successfully closed.
 Most platforms use this method of generating income.
 For this income model to be profitable, the platform must receive a constant stream of new projects and investors.

 - Paid services and features on the website